pvkumar27/vinod-finance-todo/README.md

 - **Local Testing**: All tests run against a local server in CI
 - **Release Process**: Automated version bumping, changelog updates, and tagging
 - **Netlify Deployment**: Auto-deploys from the `main` branch

+### Branch Protection Rules
+The repository has the following branch protection rules for the `main` branch:

+- **Require pull request reviews**: At least 1 review is required
+- **Require status checks to pass**: All CI/CD checks must pass
+- **Require branches to be up to date**: Branches must be up-to-date with the base branch
+- **Include administrators**: Rules apply to administrators too
+- **Restrict who can push**: Only specific users can push directly to protected branches

+For detailed setup instructions, see [Branch Protection Documentation](docs/BRANCH_PROTECTION.md)

 ### Manual Release
 ```bash